PlanQK/planqk-platform-docs/src/docs/service-platform/pricing.md

 Multi-controlled two-qubit gates are billed as `6 * (N-2)` two-qubit gates, where `N` is the number of qubits involved in the gate.
 For example, a NOT gate with three controls would be billed as `(6 * (4-2))` or 12 two-qubit gates.
-One-qubit gates are billed as 0.225 of a two-qubit gate (rounded down).

 ## Transaction Fees